 If you have critters, install a barrier in your raised beds.
-Only after 5 foot-tall tomato plants started disappearing overnight did Danielle realize voles had waged war on her veggie garden.
+Only after 5-foot-tall tomato plants started disappearing overnight did Danielle realize voles had waged war on her veggie garden.
 This forced her to rebuild the beds and install hardware cloth on the bottoms to prevent underground intruders.
-This blunder caused her to move several yards of soil a whopping 4 times.
+This blunder caused her to move several yards of soil a whopping four times.

 Bigger isn’t always better.
-When buying trees, be sure to select ones with a single leader or, be sure to remove any extra leaders with corrective pruning ASAP.
-Danielle couldn’t bring herself to reduce the size of her lovely coral bark Japanese maple (Acer palmatum ‘Sango-Kaku’, Zones 5-9) and years later is has split down the middle and is damaged beyond repair.
+When buying trees, be sure to select ones with a single leader, or be sure to remove any extra leaders with corrective pruning ASAP.
+Danielle couldn’t bring herself to reduce the size of her lovely coral bark Japanese maple (Acer palmatum ‘Sango-Kaku’, Zones 5–9), and years later it has split down the middle and is damaged beyond repair.